-Anodised aluminium provides an attractive matt metallic easy to maintain effect that will normally last for many years.
-The anodic film is extremely durable, corrosion resistant and light-fast.
+Anodised aluminium provides an attractive, matt metallic, easy to maintain effect, that will normally last for many years.
+The anodic film is considered corrosion resistant, durable, and light-fast.

 The anodising process interacts with the surface of the aluminium.
 For this reason you should be aware that variations can occur in the shade of the anodic film.
 To ensure the best possible finish is achieved it is important that a suitable aluminium alloy together with a good surface finish is selected.
 Ideally the material would be from the same production run.